 Clean the tile as well by moping

 Before mixing tiled area should be cleaned with the tongue cleaner and thoroughly washed off with clean water.
 Once reasonably dry.
-To ensure proper adhesion of the anti-slip tile coating the tiles should be wiped over with the decreasing wipes provided.
+To ensure proper adhesion of the anti-slip tile coating should be wiped over with the decreasing wipes.

 Open the solution and stir it